fcproto/prototype/README.md

 ## Build, run and deploy server

-The backend uses Cloud Firestore, which must be set up:
+The backend uses Google Cloud Firestore, which must be set up:

 - Create [new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
 - On the project dashboard open the navigation menu on the left and navigate to Firestore
-- Select Cloud Firestore in natice mode
+- Select Cloud Firestore in native mode
 - Select your preferred region and create the database

 ### Locally